HuskyNZofficial/hi12-linux/README.md

-# Install lunix on your Hi12
+# Install lunix on your Chuwi Hi12

 #1.
-    Install a linux distro the one i used was linux mint but any debian based distro should work.
+    Install a linux distro the one I used was linux mint but any debian based distro should work.

     1.A
       Flash the linux mint iso to a usb